Hinamatsuri is a special holiday in Japan with unique foods and decorations. But what is Hinamatsuri, and how do people in Japan celebrate it?

 (5) Add the salt and Japanese sake, and you are ready to serve!

 3. Hishimochi菱餅 (Rhombus-Shaped Rice Cake)

-This is a rice cake piled with 3 color rice cakes, which color is pink, white and green.
-Green color means health, long life and ground, and the green rice cake is made from Japanese mugwort (Yomogiよもぎ), which encourages to increase of your blood.
-Then, color of white means cleanness and snow, and made by water caltrop, which helps bringing down the blood pressure.
-Lastly, pink color means talisman and peach blossom, and made from gardenia, which is effective to detoxification.
-In addition, the meaning of the combination of these 3 colors rice cake is come from various views, however normally it is said that ‘in early spring new green glass come into bud under the snow, and peach blossom opens on the snow.’
-Moreover, the shape of rhombus is supposed to be heart, so it shows strong wishing of healthy life to daughters from mothers!
-By the way, you can easily find this at supermarket around 3rd of March!
-But, I recommend you to eat with boiling them or grill them and with some seasoning such as soy sauce!
+Hishimochi is a three-layer rice cake; one layer is pink, one white and one green.
+The green color symbolizes health, long life and earth, and the green rice cake is made from Japanese mugwort (Yomogiよもぎ), which encourages blood flow.
+The white symbolizes cleanliness and snow, made by the aquatic herb water caltrop, which helps reduce blood pressure.
+Lastly, the pink color means “protection”, and it is made from gardenias, a detoxifying plant.
+The meaning behind the combination of these three colours comes from various views, but it is normally said that ‘in early spring new green glass come into bud under the snow, and peach blossoms open on the snow.’
+The rhombus shape symbolizes the heart, wishing a healthy life to daughters from mothers!
+You can find this rice cake at the Supermarket around the time of the Hinamatsuri, and I recommend you boil or grill them with seasoning such as soy sauce!

 4. Hinaarareひなあられ (Bite-Sized Sweet Rice Crackers)